 - House side salad (ask for oil and vinegar dressing)

-Entrees (for all entrees, hold any sauce that comes on the meat and ask for a side of grilled asparagus, sauteed broccoli, or a side salad in place of whatever side comes with the dish):
+For all entrees, hold any sauce that comes on the meat and ask for a side of grilled asparagus, sauteed broccoli, or a side salad in place of whatever side comes with the dish:

 - Chicken Bryan (hold the side of pasta; get a vegetable or side salad instead)